Ben15/workoutTracker/README.md

 Next on todo list.

-Get options in select element to create an exercise module then close the exercise options input
+Hook up individual exercises to the data model